feedhenry-templates/fh-connector-jbpm/README.md

 ### Adding Unit Tests

 Unit tests should be added to the same directory of the test target file.
 It should have a prefix with "test_".
-To run all the tests:
+To run all unit tests:

 ```bash
 grunt unit